Ethylene Oxide (C2H4O)

 Medline Industries is a commercial sterilizer located at 1160 Northpoint Boulevard in Waukegan.
 Medline uses ethylene oxide to sterilize medical equipment and devices.
 The facility operates under a federally enforceable state operating (FESOP) permit.

 To address its ethylene oxide emissions, Medline has applied for and the Illinois EPA issued a construction permit to the facility.
 The construction permit may be found in the Documents and Links section below.
-Under the construction permit, Medline installed several new emission controls, place the building under 100% capture (negative air pressure) and route all emissions through control devices.
+Under the construction permit, Medline installed several new emission controls, placed the building under 100% capture (negative air pressure) and routed all emissions through control devices.
 The construction permit includes performance requirements for the control devices and a limit on emissions from the facility of 150 pounds per year.
 Additionally, the permit requires a state of the art emissions monitor to be installed and a stack test to be performed to verify compliance.
 The measures set forth in the permit go well beyond measures required under the current NESHAP Subpart O and significantly reduce the emissions and impact from Medline.
 Dispersion modeling for Medline with these changes was performed which showed that with these changes, Medline's impact is far below USEPA’s reference 1 in 10,000 risk level.

 The Illinois EPA held a public meeting in Waukegan to answer questions related to the permit on May 23, 2019 at Whittier Elementary School in Waukegan.

 On May 30, 2019, the Illinois EPA issued construction permit 19020013 to Medline to install the controls and monitoring described above.